Grumman F-14 Tomcat U.S Navy

 cockpit

-The kit is very good and has many delicate and optional parts and engraved recessed panellines; It is the best kit in 1/72 scale.
-It is "top notch" with a full set of stores!!
+The kit is nice and has many delicate and optional parts and engraved recessed panel lines; It is the best kit in 1/72 scale.
+It is "top notch" in those days with a full set of stores!!

 It enables you to choose between various sub-variants with different nose pods and also the armament and stores provided are very good and there are a lot of choices here.
 Nice touches are recon pods and missile choices of the AIM Phoenix, Sparrows and/or Sidewinders.
 Also you get some fine metal etched parts for the cockpit canopy and "rubber tires".

 The kit has very nice parts (over 180!), some of them being separate slats and flaps!
 This in fact requires you to put the wing in the forward "take-off" position, for which also a "shorter" nose leg is provided.
-There is choice also in rubber bags behind the wing area so can fix the wing in the rear "stowed" position is you want; cut off the slats and tracks and glue every smoothly in place.
+Also in landing the wing is spred.
+There is choice also in rubber bags behind the wing area so can fix the wing in the rear over swept "stowed" position is you want; cut off the slats and tracks and glue every smoothly in place.

 This kit has the later style "beaver tail" and some options depending on sub-variant: different canon gas grills, ECM knobs, pitots; for older F-14 variants, remove the strengthening plates next to the vertical fins and do not fit the nose pitot.